thumbnail image

 2. Distressed Note Buyers: These buyers are interested in purchasing notes that are non-performing, meaning that the borrower is not currently making payments on the loan.
 These buyers may also be interested in purchasing notes that are in default or foreclosure.

-There are several options for purchasing debt, including buying directly from the creditor, using an online debt trading platform, or working with a trusted industry insider broker.
-Directly buying from the creditor is a good option if you're looking to purchase a small amount of debt, while online debt trading platforms offer a wide range of options for buying and selling debt.
-However, if you want to ensure that you're getting the best deal, working with a reputable industry insider broker can be a good option.
-Brokers have access to a wide range of debt and can advise you on the best options for your specific needs.
-They can also help you navigate the buying process and advise you on how to make the most of your investment.
+Directly buying from the creditor is a good option if you’re looking to purchase a small amount of debt, while online debt trading platforms offer a wide range of options for buying and selling debt.
+However, working with a reputable industry insider debt broker can be a good option if you want to ensure you’re getting the best deal.

 • Direct from Lenders: Secondary finance, commercial, media, credit cards, installment loans, auto loans, non-sufficient funds (NSF), secondary mortgages, buy-here-pay-here (BHPH), and private student loans.